Delmarva Peninsula: Pre-colonization

 Some studies have shown that Native Americans inhabited the peninsula from about 10,000 BC to 8000 BC – since the last ice age.

-Recent research indicates that Paleoamericans inhabited Maryland during the pre-Clovis period (before 13,000 BP).
+Recent research indicates that Paleo-Indians inhabited Maryland during the pre-Clovis period (before 13,000 BP).
 Miles Point, Oyster Cove, and Cator's Cove archaeological sites on the coastal plain of the Delmarva Peninsula help to document a pre-Clovis presence in the Middle Atlantic region.
 Thus, these sites suggest a human presence in the Middle Atlantic region during the Last Glacial Maximum.

 In 1970 a stone tool (a biface) said to resemble Solutrean stone tools was dredged up by the trawler Cinmar off the east coast of Virginia in an area that would have been dry land prior to the rising sea levels of the Pleistocene Epoch.
 The tool was allegedly found in the same dredge load that contained a mastodon's remains.
 The mastodon tusks were later determined to be 22,000 years old.
+However, studies conducted on nearby Parsons Island demonstrate that the stratigraphy of the region is disturbed.
 In addition several archaeological sites on the Delmarva peninsula with suggestive (but not definitive) dating between 16,000 and 18,000 years have been discovered by Darrin Lowery of the University of Delaware.
-These factors led Stanford and Bradley to reiterate in 2014 their academic advocacy of pre-Clovis peoples in North America and their possible link to paleolithic Europeans.
+These factors led Stanford and Bradley to reiterate in 2014 their academic advocacy of pre-Clovis peoples in North America and their possible link to Paleolithic Europeans.